vhikd/VHDownloadManagerNew/README.md

-# VHDownloadManagerNew
+# VHDownloadManager
-Use NSURLConnection to download file in multi thread Split the big file to download into lots of small file, and download every small file at the same time.
+Use NSURLSession to download file in multi thread Split the big file to download into lots of small file, and download every small file at the same time.

 #Support :